Panasonic EZ1000 claims to be the first 'HDR-capable' OLED TV

 Related: HDR TV explained

-Beyond this, Panasonic has added a few important features to create what it clearly believes to be the best TV its ever made.
+Beyond this, Panasonic has added a few important features to create what it clearly believes to be the best TV it has ever made.

-An Absolute Black Filter soaks up ambient light, reducing reflections and ensuing you get true blacks at all times.
+An Absolute Black Filter soaks up ambient light, reducing reflections and ensuring you get true blacks at all times.
 As ever with Panasonic, the colour production is tuned in Hollywood by renowned colourist Mike Sowa.

-The EZ100 also sees the introduction of a new processing chip, the Studio Colour HCX2.
+The EZ1000 also sees the introduction of a new processing chip, the Studio Colour HCX2.
 Panasonic says it tackles one of OLED TV's biggest problems, lost detail in near-black picture areas.
 As Panasonic explains:

 "One of OLED’s greatest strengths is its ability to create a wonderfully rich, deep black colour.
 However, to deliver such black colours OLED pixels are essentially switched off -- and switching them back on again requires quite a large physical ‘jump’ in TV technology terms.
 Panasonic, though, is able to use know-how learned from its experience with plasma TVs to compensate for this characteristic of OLED panel technology, resulting in unprecedented amounts of detail in even the darkest scenes."

-All this means that the Panasonic EZ1002 is also Ultra HD Premium certified, meaning it has the UHD Alliance's seal of approval.
+All this means that the Panasonic EZ1002 will in all likelihood be Ultra HD Premium certified, meaning it has the UHD Alliance's seal of approval.

 Completing the package is an soundbar audio system designed and tuned by Panasonic's Technics audio division.
 The sound system with eight woofers, four squawkers and two tweeters, along with a quad passive radiator for extra bass.